 Strictly speaking, it really does not matter how many followers you have on Pinterest.
 The number of followers does not have any impact on the number of unique monthly views you will get.
 I managed to reach 1 million unique monthly views and had less than 2,000 followers.
 I really only upped my Pinterest game in the last year and in truth, probably more like 8 months.

 It’s really quite crucial to schedule pins when you are building traffic using Pinterest.
-I use Tailwind and it has been THE gamechanger for me.
+I use Tailwind and it has been a complete game-changer for me.
 You can schedule your pins for the week, or even for the month.
 It will work out the best times for you to pin.
 You will also get a whole load of stats on the performance of your pins.
-Another feature of Tailwind is that you’ll be able to join relevant Tribes and pin to those too, as well as saving pins from other bloggers in your niche.
+Another feature of Tailwind is that you’ll be able to join relevant Tribes and pin to those too, as well as save pins from other bloggers in your niche.
 It’s such a great way to help and support other bloggers and to have that support yourself.

 I found the stats really useful and I also scheduled ‘evergreen pins’ on SmartLoop which is another feature of Tailwind.
 It makes it so easy to reshare your best Pinterest Pins at the best times of engagement.

 You can use my referral link to get your first month of Tailwind completely free: https://www.tailwindapp.com/i/lilmizzstake